-TO: Honorable Mayor & Members of the Fort Lauderdale City Commission FROM: Thomas J. Ansbro, City Attorney DATE: May 7, 2024 TITLE: Public Camping and Public Sleeping Florida Statute - (Districts 1, 2, 3 and 4)
+TO: Honorable Mayor & Members of the Fort Lauderdale City Commission FROM: Thomas J. Ansbro, City Attorney DATE: April 2, 2024 TITLE: Discussion on State of Florida Legislation Related to Public Camping and Sleeping - (Commission Districts 1, 2, 3 and 4)

-On March 20, 2024, the Governor signed HB 1365 regarding overnight public camping and public sleeping.
+On March 20, 2024, the Governor signed HB 1365 regarding public camping and public sleeping.
 Pursuant to the newly enacted § 125.0231, Florida Statutes, counties and municipalities may not authorize or otherwise allow any person to regularly engage in public camping or sleeping on any public property, including, but not limited to, any public building or its grounds and any public right-of-way under the jurisdiction of the county or municipality.
 The law will take effect on October 1, 2024.